Yes, you told me staining is a headache… but I’m going to try it anyway.

-We assume you've already read our article, “Let Me Talk You Out of Staining Your Floor” and despite our warnings, you have a legitimate and compelling reason to pigment your floors.
+You’ve read our article, “Let me talk you out of staining tour floor” and despite our warnings, you have a legitimate and compelling reason to pigment your floors.

 The following tips will help make the process a little less painful (but not much):

-Even when you're done with the 100 grit, get down close to the wood and check for scratches using raking light from a trouble light.
-If you find any, use a 100 grit sanding sponge and your own arm strength (no palm sanders since these can over-polish small areas) to lightly sand out the scratch, always rubbing parallel to the wood grain.
+Even when you’re done with the 100-grit, get down close to the wood and check for scratches using a light held right on the floor itself.
+If you find any, use 100-grit sandpaper and your own arm strength (no palm sanders since these can over-polish small areas) to sand with the grain until you can no longer see any cross-grain scratches.